infchg/iCLEA/README.md

+# Creating iCLEA repository of Cloud Eassy Appliances

+in line with the furtniture & home model, the iCLEA templates are ready to be deployed and build new Clouds quickly and cost effectvely.

+Here now business can pickup appliances for AWS, Azure, GCP, ...

-# AzCtrl AZURE CLOUD CONTROL DEMOS
+## AzCtrl AZURE CLOUD CONTROL DEMOS

 We review tools to control several AD FS and AD DS in Azure,As a parallel task to